 Released in December 2002, "The Fall vs. 2003" single ushered in the next great era of the band, with Poulou offering a melodic base for Smith's abrasiveness the same way Nagle and Brix had before.
 Jim Watts discovered he was fired when Smith held a band meeting in a bar in March 2003 and bought everyone a drink but Watts.
 Bassist Simon "Ding" Archer would take his place for a June-July American tour.
 An early version of the band's next album was leaked to the Internet, influencing Smith to re-record and add/drop some tracks.
 The leak was referenced in the album's new title, The Real New Fall LP (Formerly Country on the Click), released in October.
 A Christmas single, "(We Wish You) A Protein Christmas," appeared in December.

 The Sanctuary label reissued two classic albums -- Live at the Witch Trials and Dragnet -- in January of 2004 with much better sound than ever before, and some bonus tracks were added to Dragnet.
 A tour of America was planned, but on a visit to Newcastle, Smith slipped on some ice, breaking his leg.
 A bystander came to help him up, but Smith fell again, this time cracking his hip.
 Despite a metal rod running from his knee to hip, the Fall went ahead with the American tour, with Smith delivering his vocals while seated at a table.
 In June, Beggars Banquet released the first true career-spanning compilation of the band, 50,000 Fall Fans Can't Be Wrong.
 Bassist Archer went "on loan" to PJ Harvey's band around this time and was replaced by Steven Trafford.
 The leftovers, live, and outtakes compilation Interim was released November 2004 in the U.K. and January 2005 in the America.
 The new year also saw the departure of guitarist Jim Watts, a fantastic box set that collected all the band's sessions for John Peel, and the new album Fall Heads Roll.
 In the summer the band toured America in support of the new album, but after a few dates, Smith fired all of the members of the band save his wife and keyboardist, Eleni Poulou.
 Members of the American bands the Cairo Gang and Darker My Love joined the band for the remainder of the tour.
 The 2007 album Reformation Post T.L.C. featured a hybrid group of U.S. and U.K. members.
 That same year Smith collaborated with Andi Toma and Jan St. Werner of electronica duo Mouse on Mars on the Von Südenfed project.
 He published his typically challenging and entertaining autobiography in 2008.
 In 2010 they signed with the Domino label for the album Your Future Our Clutter.
 Ersatz G.B. was released on Cherry Red Records in the fall of 2011.
-They remained on the label for 2013's Re-Mit, a milestone release as it featured the same band lineup as the previous three efforts. ~ Stephen Thomas Erlewine & David Jeffries, Rovi
+They remained on the label for 2013's Re-Mit, a milestone release as it featured the same band lineup as the previous three efforts.
+Sub-Lingual Tablet from 2015 made it album number four, and featured a cover version of the Stooges' "C**k in My Pocket" retitled "Stout Man." ~ Stephen Thomas Erlewine & David Jeffries, Rovi